 These ideas are great coming from a parent, they may be even more thrilling coming from relatives who want to spend some one-on-one time with younger members of the family.
 Simply give materials, instructions, or brochures for something you’ll be doing together.
 When you give the gift, make sure to set a date!

-Print out a recipe you’ve never tried, include ingredients, and set a date to make it together.
+Print out a recipe or an entire dinner you’ve never tried, include ingredients, and set a date to make it together.

 Go on a train ride.